GETTING TO MCP

 Manila to Dumaguete

-There are two airlines operating the Manila – Dumaguete route: Cebu Pacific Airlines and Philippine Airlines.
-There are currently eight daily departures and prices are around 2000 php for a one- way ticket.
+There are three airlines operating the Manila – Dumaguete route: Cebu Pacific Airlines, Philippine Airlines and AirAsia .
+There are many daily departures and prices are usually around 2000 php for a one-way ticket.
 Be sure to check baggage allowances before flying as domestic flights in the Philippines usually have a smaller allowance than international flights.

 Cebu to Dumaguete